Ahmet Ali Çelikten: Legacy

 To quote David Nicolle's book, The Ottoman Army 1904–1918, "Most Ottoman aircrew were recruited from the Turkish heartland ... others came from the Arab provinces of the Ottoman Empire as far south as Yemen, or even from neutral Iran.
 Captain Ahmet was a mix of Arab-African and Turkish origin and may have been the first 'Black' Air Force pilot in aviation history, having received his 'wings' in 1914-15."
 The book features a photo of Ahmet in front of a Bleriot XI-2 trainer at the Yeşilköy flying school.
 The same photo is featured in "Over the Front", Volume 9, No. 3, Fall 1994.
 Ahmet's "wings" would seem to have been earned prior to Bullard's earning his brevet No. 6259 on 20 July 1917, though Bullard is often cited as history's first black military aviator.
+Others note how both Ahmet Ali and Bullard were preceded by Domenico Mondelli, from Eritrea (flying for Italy), who was the actual first black pilot and/or military aviator.